2012 Baltimore Ravens season: Week 11: at Pittsburgh Steelers

 The Ravens got their third straight win against the Steelers while picking up their 12th-straight regular season division rival win and improved to 8–2.

 Week 12: at San Diego Chargers

 The game went into overtime with a field goal by Tucker.
 The field goal was set up by conversion of a 4th and 29 play where Joe Flacco completed a short pass to Ray Rice and Rice raced 29 yards on the ground for the first down, which would become the 2012 best play of the year as well as be given the nickname, "Hey Diddle-Diddle".
 With the surprising win, the Ravens move into 9–2, getting revenge for the previous year's loss in San Diego on Sunday Night Football.

 Week 13: vs. Pittsburgh Steelers

 With third-string quarterback Charlie Batch at the helm, the Steelers handed the Ravens their first home loss since December 5, 2010 and the Ravens fell to 9–3.
-This also snapped their 12-game winning streak over division rivals and 3-game winning streak over the Steelers.